mttk/mttk.github.io/_posts/2018-09-03-tang-why-self-attention.md

 Empirical comparison of recurrent and non-recurrent architectures on a diagnostic sample of downstream tasks.

 Tang, G., Müller, M., Rios, A., & Sennrich, R. (2018).
-Why Self-Attention?
-A Targeted Evaluation of Neural Machine Translation Architectures. [link](https://arxiv.org/abs/1808.08946)
+[Why Self-Attention?
+A Targeted Evaluation of Neural Machine Translation Architectures](https://arxiv.org/abs/1808.08946).

 ## Takeaways